-All entering students who have previously studied Russian should take a Placement Test during New Student Orientation (it is not administered at any other time).
-The department uses the results of the Placement Test to recommend the appropriate starting point for each student.
+All entering students who have previously studied Russian should take a Placement Diagnostic during New Student Orientation.
+The department uses the results of the Diagnostic Interview to recommend the appropriate starting point for each student.
+No prior knowledge of Russian is needed for enrollment in RUS 101.

 The study of Russian at Grinnell opens the door to a challenging non-Western language, and the rich cultural and historical experience of the world's largest country.
 All courses in the Russian language emphasize linguistic proficiency, with the goal of educating students who can speak, write, read, and understand the Russian language and Russian culture-and use that knowledge for academic and general research, and in various professional contexts, both in the United States and in the Russian-speaking world.
 Particular emphasis is placed on speaking and listening skills at every level, and all language courses are conducted primarily in Russian.
-Courses in translation consider the important literary and cultural offerings of Russia's past and present, ranging from the great works by Tolstoy and Dostoevsky, to the history of Russian film.
+Courses in translation consider the important literary and cultural offerings of Russia's past and present, ranging from the great works by Tolstoy and Dostoevsky, to the history of Russian film and the study of twentieth-century and contemporary Russian culture.
 The department provides an active and welcoming co-curricular program, with films, plays, concerts, lectures, and a weekly Russian table.
 Our active Russian-language house residents regularly organize vaious student events for those studying Russian.

 Russian Studies at Grinnell